stand-art/jaxn/Discussion.md

 1. Allow `NaN`, `Infinity` and `-Infinity` for numeric values.
 2. Add a binary data type.

+## White-space

+Other libraries sometimes allow additional white-space characters.
+We do not see a real-world use-case for those, as we believe they are often added by mistake and we do not support people making mistakes, we support features that provide additional value.

+## Unicode

+Other libraries require Unicode support to implement certain extensions.
+While this seems reasonable if you are working with a programming language or environment where Unicode support is available, it places and additional burden on others, e.g. in the embedded world.
+JAXN does not require Unicode support beyond what is already required by JSON itself.

+## Comments

+A library that conforms to JAXN *must* ignore comments, they shall not be part of the data model (unlike, say, XML libraries where XML comments are often nodes in the resulting object).
+JAXN comments, when parsed, shall not be exposed to the user of the library or in any way influence the behaviour of the library.
+This improves interoperability and ensures that the main concern why comments are not part of JSON is taken care of.

 ## Numeric values

 NaN and Infinity (as well as -Infinity) are well known, non-finite values from IEEE 754.
 Real-world use-cases often require to deal with those values and providing a clear way to handle those non-finite values improves interoperability.
 A JAXN-compatible library is required to accept NaN and Infinity as valid numeric values for their internal data model.

-## Unicode

-Other libraries require Unicode support to implement certain extensions.
-While this seems reasonable if you are working with a programming language or environment where Unicode support is available, it places and additional burden on others, e.g. in the embedded world.
-JAXN does not require Unicode support beyond what is already required by JSON itself.

 ## String values